Skip to Main Content

 Reference List

 Your reference list must provide full and accurate details, as it is the means by which the reader can follow up your sources.
-References are created using these style guidelines which provides the details of the works you have cited in your assignment.
-Your list should:
+References are created using these style guidelines which provide the details of the works you have cited in your assignment.

-• should start on a new page to separate it from the rest of your essay
+• start on a new page to separate it from the rest of your essay.

-• should have the heading References centered on top of the page
+• have the heading References centred in bold at the top of the page

 • be arranged alphabetically by author.
 If you have more than one work by the same author, list them chronologically